webhooksite/docs/docs/custom-actions/action-types.md

 </figure>

 When the URL is visited with a Web browser, a username and password form will be shown.

+## Mock

+### OpenAPI/Swagger

+By utilizing the Mock action, you have the ability to upload an OpenAPI or Swagger specification in YAML or JSON, enabling your Webhook.site URL to automatically function as a mock server.
+This is achieved by dynamically generating responses that align with the paths, endpoints, and data schemas outlined within the uploaded specification, allowing for seamless testing and simulation of API behavior.

+If the spec is a URL, Webhook.site will try to download the specification and parse it from JSON or YAML.

+**Video demo**

+<center><iframe width="100%" height="315" src="https://www.youtube.com/embed/QIEzn4i_P-M" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

 ## Logic